Installation

 ```

-> If you have problems with the installation, completely uninstall CocoaPods and all its dependencies to perform a clean installation.
+> If you have problems with the installation, completely uninstall cocoapods and all its dependencies to perform a clean installation.

 #### 4. Add repository and dependencies

-In your `Podfile`, add the following settings:
+In your `Podfile`, add the following configurations:

 ```sh